Rui1223/uniform_object_rearrangement/README.md

 In summary, if you run <br/>
 `roslaunch uniform_object_rearrangement run_example.launch run_example:="6 1 l 180 CIRS"` <br/>
-It means you are loading an existing example in the folder "examples/6/1" (1st instance in the 6-object scenario) and use CIRS as the method to solve it given a limitation of 180 seconds.
+you are loading an existing example in the instance folder named "examples/6/1" (1st instance in the 6-object scenario) and use CIRS as the method to solve it given a limitation of 180 seconds.

-On the other side, if you run
+if you run
 `roslaunch uniform_object_rearrangement run_example.launch run_example:="8 3 g 180 CIRS"` <br/>
-You are generating a new example as the 3rd instance in the 8-object scenario and use CIRS as the method to solve it given a limitation of 180 seconds.
+you are generating a new example as the 3rd instance in the 8-object scenario and use CIRS as the method to solve it given a limitation of 180 seconds.

 It will launch two interfaces (1) for an execution scene, which describes the real scene where the objects and the robot reside, and (2) for a planning scene, which describes how the robot thinks of the enviroment and use it for planning.
 You will see the robot working in the planning scene to search for a solution given the instance.

 - If a solution is found, the message on the terminal first asks you if you want to save the instance (y/n).
-If you type 'y', the instance is saved in the corresponding example folder with a "instance_info.txt" containing the example information.
+If you type 'y', the instance is saved in the corresponding instance folder with the name "instance_info.txt" containing the example information.
 This message only pops out if you are generating a new instance.
 - Then it asks if you want to execute the solution (y/n).
 If you type 'y', the solution (a sequence of manipulation paths) will be executed in the execution scene.
 - After the execution, it will ask if you want to save the solution path (y/n).
 If you type 'y', a file named "path.obj" will be saved in the same instance folder.
 - At the end, it will ask if you want to save the object ordering for future reference.
 If you type 'y', a flie named "ordering.txt" will be saved in the same instance folder containing the ordering with which objects are rearranged so as to solve the problem.

-You can also run the following
+You can also run the following <br/>
 `roslaunch uniform_object_rearrangement execute_task_plan.launch execute_task_plan:="<#object> <instance_id>"` <br/>
 to just execute a solution path you have saved before.

-For instance, if you run
+For instance, if you run <br/>
 `roslaunch uniform_object_rearrangement execute_task_plan.launch execute_task_plan:="6 1"` <br/>
 then the solution path in "examples/6/1/path.obj" will be executed in the execution scene.